Manabendra Narayan Larma

-Manabendra Narayan Larma (September 15, 1939 - November 10, 1983), also known as M.N.
-Larma, was a Jumma Chakma politician and Member of Parliament of Bangladesh.
+Manabendra Narayan Larma (15 September 1939 – 10 November 1983; also known by his initials M.N.
+Larma) was a Bangladeshi politician and member of parliament.
 A leading proponent of the rights of the people of the Chittagong Hill Tracts, he was the founding leader of the Parbatya Chattagram Jana Samhati Samiti (United People's Party of the Chittagong Hill Tracts) and its armed wing, the Shanti Bahini.